torvalds/linux/Documentation/virt/kvm/api.rst

 This capability indicates that kvm will implement the interfaces to handle reset, migration and nested KVM for branch prediction blocking.
-The stfle facility 82 should not be provided to the guest without this capability.
+The stfle facility 82 should analt be provided to the guest without this capability.

 8.18 KVM_CAP_HYPERV_TLBFLUSH
 ----------------------------